Pointwise convergence of polynomial multiple ergodic averages along the primes: Introduction

 \subsection{Overview of the proof}

-Since the averages considered in this paper are multilinear, the classical circle method for the linear case cannot be applied, as discussed in \cite{KMT22,KMPW24}.
-In fact, our proof will primarily relies on the framework established in \cite{KMT22}, while also drawing inspiration from \cite{KMPW24} and \cite{KMTT24}.
-However, when we consider the pointwise convergence problem of multilinear averages with the von Mangoldt weight, we encounter new difficulties.
+Since the averages considered in this paper are multilinear, the classical circle method for the linear case cannot be applied, as discussed in \cite{KMT22,KMPWW24}.
+In fact, our proof primarily relies on the framework of adelic harmonic analysis developed in \cite{KMT22}, while also drawing inspiration from \cite{KMPWW24} to overcome the bilinear barrier discussed in \cite{KMTT24}.
+However, when we consider the pointwise convergence problem of multilinear averages with the von Mangoldt weight, we encounter new difficulties that we now highlight.